 Rest assured that our clinics and hospitals are safe places to receive medical care for everything from preventative health visits at our outpatient clinics to heart care and cancer treatments at our specialty clinics to immediate medical issues at our urgent care facilities and emergency rooms.

-To protect everyone who enters our facilities, all patients and visitors are screened at the entry doors.
-We also have put in place more safeguards in our facilities to further protect team members and patients.
+To protect everyone who enters our facilities, we also have put in place safeguards to protect team members and patients.
 Enhanced infection prevention and safety measures include:

 - Isolating patients with coronavirus

 - Maintaining enhanced visitor restrictions at all our hospitals and clinics

 - Requiring all physicians, staff members, patients and visitors to wear face coverings

 - Rigorous cleaning and disinfecting protocols for all facilities and equipment

 - COVID-19 testing for all patients being admitted to the hospital, OB patients and those scheduled for surgery

 Patients and visitors to all Scripps facilities should bring their own face coverings with them to help protect themselves and others.
 Note, masks with small plastic valves are not being permitted at Scripps.
 While they protect the wearer, they do not protect others, and you’ll be asked to put on a different mask.
 Neck gaiters, which can be pulled over the mouth and nose as needed, are also not being allowed.